0

 San Francisco International Airport (SFO)

-San Francisco International Airport is one of the most popular airports for Yosemite.
-Flying into SFO makes it easy to also visit the City by the Bay, my favorite city in California.
+San Francisco International Airport is one of the most popular airports for flying to Yosemite.
+Flying into SFO makes it easy to also visit San Francisco – one of my favorite spots in my home state!

 Take a street car to Fisherman’s Wharf, get excellent dim sum in Chinatown, stroll through Golden Gate Park, or visit the infamous Alcatraz.